That's the Way of the World (film): Plot

-Coleman Buckmaster (Harvey Keitel), also known as "the Golden Ear", is a producer extraordinaire for A-Chord Records.
-In the midst of working slavishly to complete the debut album of "the Group" (Earth, Wind & Fire), Buckmaster is forced to put their project on the back-burner in favor of a new signing to A-Chord, "the Pages," Velour (Cynthia Bostick), Gary (Jimmy Boyd) and Franklin (Bert Parks).
-According to label head Carlton James (Ed Nelson), the Pages represent good, old-fashioned, wholesome family values.
+Coleman Buckmaster, also known as "the Golden Ear", is a producer extraordinaire for A-Chord Records.
+In the midst of working slavishly to complete the debut album of "the Group", Buckmaster is forced to put their project on the back-burner in favor of a new signing to A-Chord, "the Pages," Velour, Gary and Franklin.
+According to label head Carlton James, the Pages represent good, old-fashioned, wholesome family values.
 According to Buckmaster, they represent everything wrong with the music business: a soulless pastiche of cheese-on-white-bread, and he wants nothing to do with them.
 However, due to his contract, he is forced to turn the flat song of their demo, "Joy, Joy, Joy" into a workable hit.
 In the meantime, he ends up in a relationship with Velour, seemingly also against his will, but he is able to use the relationship to his and the Group's advantage, then to break the news of a makeshift marriage to Velour, updated her part of the music contract, the Pages.
 A twist where everybody wins.